jeremyrempel/jeremyrempel.github.io/index.md

 layout: default
 ---

-I'm an Engineer working at Etsy in NYC on Android.
+I'm an Engineer working at [Etsy](https://etsy.com) in NYC on Android.
 Any content, opinions are my own.
 I write and talk about things that are interesting to me.
 In NYC and want to talk tech?
 Lets grab a coffee.

-## My Interests
+## My Speaking

-- Android
-- Multiplatform Mobile (Kotlin Native, Flutter)
-- Clean Architecture
-- Offline First Mobile
-- APIs: REST, GraphQL, Protobuffers
-- Server: FAAS, Ktor, HTTP4K,  Micronaut, Spring
+- [Droidcon Vienna Slides](https://speakerdeck.com/jeremyrempel/building-apps-using-kotlin-native-droidcon-vienna-2019) - Building apps using Kotlin Native (Sept 19, 2019)
+- [Droidcon NYC Video](https://www.droidcon.com/media-detail?video=362610043) - Building apps Using Kotlin Native (Aug 26, 2019)
+- [Brooklyn Kotlin Meetup](https://www.meetup.com/Brooklyn-Kotlin/events/261514280/)- Building a Kotlin Native App on iOS and Android (June 11, 2019)

 ## My Articles
 - Testing Kotlin Native (inprg)